Deep Plane Facelift in Brazil: the gold standard of facial rejuvenation

 Blepharoplasty

 Right at the beginning of the surgery, after collecting the fat, we find the eyelids without swelling.
-This favours the performance of blepharoplasty in a predictable and safe manner.
+This allows blepharoplasty to be performed in a predictable and safe manner.

 Fat grafting